Unnatural Acts in Romans 1:26-27

 Paul's masterful rhetoric

 As we've established, Paul needs to put Jew and Gentile on the same moral plane before he can show them how they are equal in Christ.
-Instead of a straight-forward statement of this fact, he employs a clever rhetorical device for maximum impact (it reminds me of the prophet Amos!):
+Instead of a straightforward statement of this fact, he employs a clever rhetorical device for maximum impact (it reminds me of the prophet Amos, but that’s another book!):

 - Paul ends his greetings, stating his calling to bring the Gospel to Jews and Gentiles equally.